rsg98/homebridge-gpio-wpi2/README.md

 -	[Homebridge](https://github.com/nfarina/homebridge) - _HomeKit support for the impatient_
 -	[node-wiring-pi](https://github.com/rsg98/node-wiring-pi) - _Node.js bindings to wiringPi_

+This version of the plugin expects WiringPi itself to already be installed - see the documentation for [node-wiring-pi](https://github.com/rsg98/node-wiring-pi) for more details, or just follow the instructions below for Raspbian.

 ## Installation

+1. Install the wiringpi package using `sudo apt-get install wiringpi`
-1. Install Homebridge using `npm install -g homebridge`
+2. Install Homebridge using `sudo npm install -g homebridge`
-2. Install this plugin `npm install -g homebridge-gpio-wpi2`
+2. Install this plugin `sudo npm install -g homebridge-gpio-wpi2`
 3. Update your configuration file - see `config-platform-sample.json` in this repo

 ## Configuration